HOrdover/craftlit-moby/content/🎤025 Moby Full Text Ch41.md

 [^34]: dissembling = hide true motives
 [^35]: to his perceptibility, not to his will determinate: that is, he could see his deception but not control it.
 [^36]: keyed: locked.
-[^37]: Job’s whale: In Job 41 “leviathan” is unconquerable, fearful to look upon, and “a king over all the children of pride.”
+[^37]: [[Moby - Cross-chapter References|Job’s whale: In Job 41 “leviathan”]] is unconquerable, fearful to look upon, and “a king over all the children of pride.”
 The Book of Job is the most heavily marked book in Melville’s Bible, and throughout his long literary life, he frequently used its phraseology and its story of unmerited suffering.
 [^38]: Skiff: a shallow, flat-bottomed open boat; [Seventy-four:](http://en.wikipedia.org/wiki/Seventy-four_\(ship\)) a type of sailing warship equipped with 74 guns—if you're the skiff, there's no way not to get pulled along.